-A pumpkin cheesecake with a white chocolate chip pumpkin spiced blondie on the bottom!
+A pumpkin blondie cheesecake is like two desserts in one- a pumpkin cheesecake from scratch with a white chocolate chip pumpkin spiced blondie on the bottom!
 It’s like two desserts in one!

 I’ve been full tilt pumpkin recipes for a little bit now.
 With these pumpkin spice latte cupcakes, these white chocolate pretzel pumpkin blondies, and over 65 other pumpkin recipes to check out.
 So this time, I took pumpkin to a whole new level- a pumpkin cheesecake with this pumpkin blondie instead of a crust.
 Two pumpkin desserts in one.
 You’re ok with that right?
 I thought so.